andrigunn/isca/README.md

 Merge TERRA and AQUA data daily files into one combined file

 Uses:
-Modis_make_geo % Reads the coordinates for the HDF tiles used from Modis Modis_make_ins_outs % Makes masks to mask out data
+Modis_make_geo          % Reads the coordinates for the HDF tiles used from Modis Modis_make_ins_outs     % Makes masks to mask out data dates2header
+Modis_QAQC

 %% Combined snow cover maps in Iceland from Modis Aqua and Terra